-Applications Table - Sample Methods
+Applications Table - Sample Methods for MB120

-The table below was compiled using the MB45 moisture analyzer.
 A representative mix of samples from across the industry were evaluated for percentage of moisture content.
 Sample preparation, heating programs, switch-off criteria, and the resulting moisture content (as percentage of MC) are defined.
 This table may serve as a starting reference while defining working programs for your sample.
 We recommend that you optimize the program for your specific needs.